iffiX/personal-website/content/publication/ipd_2022/index.md

   - Uri Wilensky
 author_notes: []
 publication: ""
-summary: This research is conducted on inspecting the performance of a value-based statistical algorithm on a network where each agent pair plays an extension of the iterated prisoner’s dilemma game (IPD).
+summary: This research is conducted to inspect the performance of a value-based statistical algorithm on a network where each agent pair plays an extension of the iterated prisoner’s dilemma game (IPD).
 url_dataset: ""